IanDonn95/Networking-Assignment-2/README.txt

 Then use the standard FxA commands in the terminal to send and receive files.

 Limitations:
-We did not implement flow control in our code.
+We did not implement flow control in our code, nor did we get the file transfer complete.
-However, bi-directional flow support is in it, so both GET and PUT should work equally well.
+While RxP can support either get or put, neither will work as we cannot transfer files.
+While RxP should handle lost data, duplicate packets, and corrupted packets, we cannot demonstrate this ability using the file transfer protocol.